Welcome

 Molecular Assays in Breast Cancer

-Studies of gene expression conducted in the early 2000s highlighted the potential of molecular assays to provide additional information beyond traditional pathology about prognosis.
-These assays have all been shown to provide useful prognostic information to ER-positive patients about their risk of developing breast cancer recurrence and their use is supported by international guidelines.
+Studies of gene expression conducted in the early 2000s highlighted the potential of molecular assays to provide additional information beyond traditional pathology regarding prognosis.
+These assays have all been shown to provide useful prognostic information to ER-positive patients regarding their risk of developing breast cancer recurrence, and their use is supported by international guidelines.

-A number of studies have shown that the second-generation assays such as EndoPredict (provided by Clinical Labs), which also incorporate clinical variables such as lymph node status and tumour size, are better able to predict late recurrence (5–15 years post treatment) and may also identify a larger group of low-risk patients 3,4.
+A number of studies have shown that the second-generation assays, such as EndoPredict, which also incorporate clinical variables such as lymph node status and tumour size, are better able to predict late recurrence (5–10 years post treatment) and may also identify a larger group of low-risk patients 3,4.

 EndoPredict at a Glance